alexyorke/hofs-churn/README.md

 ## FAQ

-### Cloc says something about recursive regex being exceeded

-This does not appear to change the total lines counted, so the error should be ignored.

 ### Git gets stuck trying to compute the renames but then aborts as it's over a pre-determined limit

 Run `git config --global merge.renameLimit 999999` and `git config --global diff.renameLimit 999999` (run at your own risk!)
 This will greatly increase processing time for larger repos. https://stackoverflow.com/questions/7830728/